-If you’ve been around this blog long, then you know that I have a wreath for every season!
-Making door decor is one of my favorite things and Easter is no exception.
+If you’ve been around this blog, then you know that I have wreaths for every holiday!

-Last year, during quarantine, I made a wood bead wreath and turned out so good, that I had to have another one.
-This time the wreath would be Easter themed and in the shape of a bunny.
+Last year, during quarantine, I made a wood bead wreath and it turned out so good, that I had to have another one, but in the shape of a bunny.

 Here’s how I made this adorable wood bead Easter wreath!